-3. Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3)

-6. Practical Assessment: A Practical / Oral exam will be held based on the above syllabus.
-The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW.

-- A. Term Work: Term Work shall consist of 10 practical based on the above list.
+- 3. Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3) - 4.
+Total three questions need to be solved. - 6.
+Practical Assessment: A Practical / Oral exam will be held based on the above syllabus.
+The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW. - A. Term Work: Term Work shall consist of 10 practical based on the above list.
 Also Term work Journal must include at least 2 assignments based on the topics mentioned in the syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 5 Marks (Attendance)